iyagicom/FileIyagi/README.md

 * **Real-time file detection** (Linux) — inotify-based, new files appear instantly
 * **Executable detection** — ELF magic + shebang check (works correctly on NTFS drives)
 * **44-language UI** — auto-translated interface following system locale
+* **Set as default file manager** — click the app icon in the title bar; the popup includes a "Set as Default" button that registers FileIyagi via `xdg-mime` and `gsettings` in one click; button turns green and disables itself when already set
+* **Browser Save-As dialog support** — FileIyagi implements the XDG Desktop Portal `FileChooser` backend; Chrome and other apps that use the portal open their "Save As" dialog directly inside FileIyagi, with a file name input field and a full save-location picker

 ### Key Features